From L.A. to Round Top: Charles Hollis Jones’ “Bob Hope Bed” Lands at The Halles

 The Bob Hope lucite bed signed by designer Charles Hollis Jones on display at Little Paris Antiques at The Halles.
 (Photo by Kolton King)

 The original piece was commissioned for Bob Hope in 1971 by interior designer Arthur Elrod for Hope’s John Lautner-designed modernist Los Angeles residence.
+The original Bob Hope bed is priced at $75,000.
 Reproductions of this particular bed (one of only 13 made) are currently listed for nearly $60,000 on luxury furniture resale sites.

 “Bob Hope’s long time collaborator Phyllis Diller was the last person to attempt to purchase it from Charles, but unfortunately, she died before the bed changed hands,” says Paul Schembri, who has represented Jones’ work for over a decade.